 Defective Air Bags in Car Accidents

-In recent years, there have been multiple vehicle recalls involving defective air bag systems.
-If you have suffered significant damages due to air bag failure, you may be entitled to compensation for medical bills, lost earnings, pain and suffering, and more.
-Contact the California air bag defect lawyers at Demas Law Group, P.C., to learn more about your rights and legal options in a free, comprehensive consultation.
+In recent years, there has been multiple vehicles recalls involving defective airbag systems.
+If you have suffered significant damages due to airbag failure, you may be entitled to compensation for medical bills, lost earnings, pain and suffering, and more.
+Contact California auto defect lawyers at Demas Law Group, P.C., to learn more about your rights and legal options in a free, comprehensive consultation.

 What are the Different Types of Air Bag Defects?

 In the event of an accident, airbags can help reduce the severity of traumatic injuries suffered by occupants or even prevent them altogether.
 More often than not, they save lives.
 However, when defective, airbags have the potential to cause more harm than good.